-Colorful, large red and white poinsettias fill your living room and family room, bringing holiday cheer to everyone who sees them.
+Colorful red and white poinsettias fill your living and family rooms, bringing your family holiday cheer.
 However, Tigger sees the poinsettias and considers them a great hiding place and a convenient snack when you’re late with his dinner.

 Unfortunately, what Tigger doesn’t realize is that poinsettias have a milky white, latex sap that can be very irritating to his mouth and stomach.
 According to the National Animal Poison Control Center (NAPCC), symptoms of poinsettia toxicity include drooling, and sometimes, vomiting and diarrhea.
 Fortunately for Tigger, the symptoms associated with poinsettia toxicity are not too bad.
 However, if Tigger snacks on your poinsettia leaves, you can help him by picking up his food and water dishes for a couple of hours to let his stomach settle.

 Waiting for a kiss from that special someone under the mistletoe?
 Tigger or Fido may also be waiting under the mistletoe in hopes of getting a tasty snack.
 Your horse Trigger may also get a mistletoe snack if you hang it near her stall door or throw it into her field after the holiday celebrations are over.
 If your pets eat mistletoe, what should you expect?
 The NAPCC states that the major toxic chemicals in mistletoe are lectins and phoratoxins.
 These chemicals affect the heart, causing low blood pressure and slowed heart rate.
 Fortunately for Fido, Tigger, and Trigger, severe mistletoe toxicity is uncommon and usually only occurs if your pet eats a large amount.
 The symptoms of mistletoe toxicity include gastrointestinal upset (vomiting and diarrhea in dogs and cats; colic in horses), difficulty breathing, weakness (due to low blood pressure or slowed heart rate), and odd behavior.